Urban Metabolism

 This isn't poetry.
 It's observable fact.
 Cities have circulation systems (transit), nervous systems (street life), organs (neighborhoods), and immune responses (planning).
 When these systems fail, the whole organism suffers.

-We spent three years studying five cities through this biological lens.
+We studied five cities through this biological lens: a desk study built on public records, GIS data, and two decades of documentation.
 Tokyo, with its 300 kilometers of metro lines.
 Copenhagen, where 60% of trips happen by bike or foot.
 Istanbul, 2,500 years old and still functioning.
 London, the original industrial metropolis.
-And Ankara, our case study in what happens when a city grows without a plan.
+And Ankara, the city we live in: our case study in what happens when a city grows without a plan.

 The findings were stark.
 Ankara expanded 68% in twenty years while adding almost no public transit.
 The result?
 Water shortages every summer.
 Power grid failures.
 Neighborhoods where nobody knows their neighbors.
 A city that grew but didn't develop.